carlineng/homepage/_posts/2013-01-18-Swoop-Here-Tour-2013.md

 On Friday, January 11, dead tired from a tough week at work and scrambling to finish my last minute packing and bike maintenance, I went to bed anxious and excited for the coming days.
-The six days that followed were jampacked with epic adventure.
+The six days that followed were jampacked with adventure.
 Ladies and gentlemen, I present to you the Swoop Here Tour 2013!

 ![swoop here banner](/images/swoopheretour2013/swoop-here-sponsors.jpg)